VladimirRybalko/wox-guid/README.md

 Wox plugin for Guid generation

 ## Usage
-Simply type a 'guid' keyword in wox window.
+Simply type a 'guid' keyword in wox window and click on generated guid.
+This guid will be copy to clipboard immediately.